 - It drives action, for the founder and others who can add value.
 This has a lot to do with human physiology.
 Humans have a part of the brain called the Limbic System, which responds to emotional stimuli and drives humans to take action.
 When trying to sell something, whether it be an idea, a product, a job opportunity, or an investment opportunity, having a strong emotional stimulus helps.
 People usually also need some certainty of direction, which satisfies the more logical part of the human brain and provides direction for emotional energy.

 - Startup DNA provides a foundation for building a company's brand and culture.
 It gives those involved an idea of the identity of the company and what it stands for, which are important influencers of both brand and culture.

 These are the factors that we consider as part of Startup DNA:

 - Vision or Purpose - provides an emotional hook

 - Values - set of rules to guide decision making

-- Story - a compelling way of communicating what you do.
+- Story - a compelling way of communicating what the company does and why.

-- Philosophy - your view of the world and what makes you unique.
+- Philosophy - the view of the world that the company is built on and what makes it unique.

-If it helps, think of your vision as the outcome that you're trying to create (e.g. a world where....) and your mission as the 'thing' that's going to get you there (e.g. a web platform to connect...).
+If it helps, think of the vision as the outcome that the company is working towards, e.g. a world where...., and the mission as the vehicle for getting you there, e.g. a web platform to connect...

 1. When it comes to your idea or business, what do you feel passionate about, or driven by?